JakeTheRabbit/HAGR/Irrigation Strategy HA Automation.md

   lights on to P3 dryback), P1 (initial irrigation phase), P2 (maintenance phase), and P3 (dryback phase).
 trigger:
-  # Triggers for the automation based on time or sensor state changes
   - platform: time
     at: input_datetime.1_5_lights_on_time
   - platform: time